AI Video Editing: Auto-Cut with YOLO Detection + Whisper Captions

 )

-The Video Workspace productizes this entire pipeline with 97 lines of configuration and 30+ editing methods: viral moment detection, multi-platform formatting, thumbnail generation, aspect ratio conversion, and batch processing.
+The Video Workspace productizes this entire pipeline with 97 lines of config and 30+ editing methods.
 30 minutes of footage → 3 platform-ready clips in 3 minutes.

 → Get Video Workspace on the Shop